-When we’re using macOS, we have to switch to another language to open a single application because of bad localization.
+When we’re using macOS, sometime we need to open an application in another language because of bad localization.

-I had this issue when I’m using QQ couple days ago.
-Since English is my default language in my MacBook, and QQ doesn’t support to change language through its settings, also its English translation is really bad to understand.
-So I have to figure out a way to change QQ’s language to Chinese via command line.
+I had this experience while I’m using QQ few days ago.
+Since English is my system default language, and QQ doesn’t support to switch language from its settings, also its English translation is really hard to understand.
+So I have to figure out a way to change QQ’s language to Chinese.
+(I’m a Chinese speaker)

 Open terminal, and type